softsam/android-locales/README.md

     adb shell pm grant com.orange.androidlocales android.permission.CHANGE_CONFIGURATION

+> This is required since android 4.2 and changes to settings.
+More info [here](http://developer.android.com/about/versions/android-4.2.html).

 Change the locale to whatever you want.
 Example setting fr_FR (French from France)

     adb shell am start -n com.orange.androidlocales/.ChangeLocaleActivity_ -e language fr -e country FR

-> This is required since android 4.2 and changes to settings.
-More info [here](http://developer.android.com/about/versions/android-4.2.html).
+> The application does not check if the language et country you pass are valid, and assumes you know what you are doing.
+If the change cannot be made for any reason, the application will silently fail, and terminate.

 ## How to build
 Make sure you have all the [tools](https://developer.android.com/sdk/index.html) needed to build an android application.